 Look for online reviews of different local auto shops.
 This can give you a good idea about how the public feels and what experience you might have yourself.
 You can use the information to find a place you’ll feel comfortable spending your money at.

 You should have a do-it-yourself repair kit in your car at all times.
 You need basic tools like a tire changing kit, and you also need other equipment.
 If you don’t have a jack and lug wrench, get one.
 Also have a few tools like a socket set, both a regular and Phillips head screwdriver, a crescent wrench and a torque wrench.
 Don’t waste your money on bad quality tools.
 You want tools that are reliable and up to the task at hand.

 Compare more than 3 estimates so that you can get the best deal on your repair.
 The shop you’ve gone to may be trying to rip you off.
 Try and locate a shop that specializes in servicing your particular type of car.
 These shops can better understand the needed repairs for your vehicle.

 Replace your light bulbs on your own.
 While it’s easier in some vehicles than others, it’s a whole lot cheaper to do it yourself.
 Speak with friends and family for pointers or instructions.

 Never forget about your wiper blades.
 If you don’t have wipers that work well or streak your windows, you need to purchase newer ones.
 Wiper blades should at least be changed yearly, and sometimes you need to do this more often.

-Keep washing your vehicle, even in winter.
-While you may not see the need, winter is by far the harshest season for cars.
-Salt and sand can tear away at the surface of your car.
+Keep your car washed during the winter.
+The winter damages your car more than any other season.
+Salt and sand from frozen streets can cause rust spots and other flaws.
 If you take the time to dry the vehicle well before hitting the road again, you can stop icing from occurring.